Alba Party: MacAskill leadership

+Ideology and policies

-The Alba Party is Scottish nationalist, advocating Scottish independence, as an "immediate necessity".
+The Alba Party is supports Scottish nationalism, advocating Scottish independence, as an "immediate necessity".
 It describes its objective as being to build a "socially just and environmentally responsible" Scotland.
 The party proposes that, now that the reign of Queen Elizabeth II has ended, Scotland should become a republic with "an elected head of state with similar powers to the Uachtarán na hÉireann (the President of Ireland)", with the final document of a written constitution for this purpose to be confirmed by a referendum.
-Its platform also opposed proposed changes to the Gender Recognition Act until a citizens assembly can be formed to discuss and debate the perceived conflicts between sex and gender based rights.
+Its platform also opposed proposed changes to the Gender Recognition Act until a citizens' assembly can be formed to discuss and debate the perceived conflicts between sex- and gender-based rights.
+Alex Salmond described holding a gender-critical belief as a "cardinal aspect of ALBA policy".

 Alba supports a future independent Scotland joining the European Free Trade Association (EFTA).
-The party describes itself as social democratic on its website, and has politicians with a variety of positions as members, such as Tommy Sheridan on the left-wing, Kenny MacAskill on the centre-left, and Tasmina Ahmed-Sheikh on the centre-right.
+The party describes itself as social democratic on its website and has politicians with a variety of positions as members, such as Tommy Sheridan and George Kerevan on the left-wing, Kenny MacAskill on the centre-left, along with Tasmina Ahmed-Sheikh and Ash Regan on the centre-right.
+According to Fraser McMillan, Alba's voters in the 2021 Scottish Parliament election were found to be slightly to the left of the SNP supporters and did not meet "the profile of the socially conservative "alt-nat" caricature."
+However, Emilio Casalicchio writing for Politico in 2023 called the party socially conservative and The Guardian's Scotland editor, Severin Carrell labelled the party as centre-right in an article in 2024.

 In March 2022, Salmond unveiled a 38-page "Wee Alba Book" which makes the "fundamental case for independence", covering issues such as Europe, currency and borders.

+Alba is officially opposed to further gender reforms as proposed by the SNP and Labour.
+Alex Salmond criticised the 2023 Gender Recognition Reform (Scotland) Bill as the "worst legislation in the history of devolution".
+Alba MSP Ash Regan cited this as a reason for joining Alba and has called for an end to further legal action against the section 35 ruling by the UK Government.